Maxime Lucas

 I am a physicist with a strong interest in dynamical systems, complex systems, and networks, and their application to the life sciences.

-I am currently working on various projects including theoretical models of dynamical processes on networks (synchronisation, contagion), and the analysis of experimental data such as the brain’s electrical activity or whale speech.
-I work with Giovanni Petri at the CENTAI Institute in Turin (Italy), and previously at the ISI Foundation.
+Previously, I worked with Giovanni Petri at the CENTAI Institute in Turin (Italy), and before that at the ISI Foundation.
 I use a variety of approaches including for example dynamical systems theory, network science, and topological data analysis.

 Before that, I worked on temporal networks of proteins with Alain Barrat, Bianca Habermann, and Laurent Tichit at the interdisciplinary Turing Centre for Living Systems (CENTURI) in Marseille (France).